Instructional Assisting Program Contacts

 Upon completion of this program, the student will be able to:

 - apply for an instructional aide position in public school districts.

 - integrate child development fundamentals and basic educational practices into lesson planning when working with children.

 Associate of Arts Degree (AA)

-The Associate in Arts Degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet the 60-unit total.
+The Instructional Assisting, Bilingual/Bicultural Emphasis Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.

 Certificate of Achievement (COA)